aster-hu/blog/_posts/2020-06-18-MacOS Disk Utility.md

 >Couldn't unmount disk.

 ### Solutions I've Tried
-I realized it's mostly because I'm currently using the local recovery partition disk, so I have been searching and tried lots of possible solutions:
+I realized it's likely because I was using the local recovery partition disk, so I have been searching and trying some possible solutions:

-- Used an USB bootable installer for Mojave - which is the same system of the current disk - to boot.
+- Used an USB bootable installer for Mojave to boot, which is the same system of the current disk.
 Same issue.

 - Went to Internet Recovery by pressing `Cmd` `option` `R`.
 Still doesn't work.